 Despite linguistic relativity’s fall from academic favour, it persists – thrives, even – in the popular imagination.
 In his new book Through the Language Glass: Why the World Looks Different in Other Languages, Deutscher looks at how valid it really is and what conclusions may be drawn about it.
-Sifting through a weight of data and theories, he describes several ways in which a weak form of linguistic relativity seems to obtain – colour perception, gender, and spatial orientation – and puts the case that language can influence our thoughts and thought patterns not radically, but more significantly than is sometimes acknowledged.
+Sifting through a weight of data and theories, he describes several ways in which a weak form of linguistic relativity seems to obtain – colour perception, gender, and spatial orientation – and makes the case that language can influence our thoughts and thought patterns not radically, but more significantly than is sometimes acknowledged.

 Colours were for Homer not facts but images: his words describing them are figurative words, borrowed from natural objects.
 There was no fixed terminology of colour; and it lay with the genius of each true poet to choose a vocabulary for himself.
-(93)

 The excitement about the – largely factual – strangeness of expression in American Indian languages was somehow taken as sufficient to deduce the – largely fictional – differences in their speakers’ perceptions and thoughts.
-(140)

 the differences in brightness of the sides of trunks of particular trees, the orientation of termite mounds, wind directions in particular seasons, the flights or bats and migrating birds, and alignment of sand dunes in the coastal area.
-(173)

 Introducing the subject of grammatical gender, Deutscher reprints Heinrich Heine’s poem Ein Fichtenbaum Steht Einsam along with two translations, one of which (Emma Lazarus’s) takes into account the fact that the German original marks one tree as male and one as female.
 This grammatical feature of German seems central to Heine’s metaphor, yet many translations sidestep it, referring to both trees as it.

 It depends on what you consider significant, I suppose.
-In some respects Deutscher’s claim is certainly fair: sexist pronoun use (and related terminology) reflects and contributes to sexist culture, as I’ve written about before.
-So I was a little surprised to see man used generically in TTLG: “man landed on the moon” (80).
-It rang oddly in my ears.
+In some respects his claim is fair: sexist pronoun use (and related terminology) reflects and contributes to sexist culture.
+So I was surprised to see man used generically in TTLG (‘man landed on the moon’).
 And this passage gave me pause, but not in the way the author presumably intended:

 But if you native speakers of English are tempted to feel sorry for those of us who are shackled by the heavy load of an irrational gender system, then think again.
 I would never want to change places with you.
 My mind may be weighed down by an arbitrary and illogical set of associations, but my world has so much to it that you entirely miss out on, because the landscape of my language is so much more fertile than your arid desert of “it’s.”
-(215)

-I find constructions like this tiresome and contrived, and I think they could lead a reader to feel underwhelmed instead of pleased by the point eventually made.
+It seems an oddly triumphalist way to make a point.
+Sometimes, too, the book sets up its arguments heavy-handedly, underwhelming the reader.
 For the most part, though, Deutscher writes skilfully, making light work of knotty and subtle concepts.
-Human brains are “innately equipped with powerful pattern-recognition algorithms, which sort similar objects into groups” (12); TTLG shows how we do them a disservice by ignoring the facts, wherever they lead us.
+Human brains are ‘innately equipped with powerful pattern-recognition algorithms, which sort similar objects into groups’; TTLG shows how we do them a disservice by ignoring the facts, wherever they lead us.

 Disclosure: Henry Holt And Company were kind enough to send me a review copy of this book.
 It’s available at Amazon, Book Depository, and your usual haunts.

 Disclaimer: I’m not a linguist.
 Corrections and clarifications are welcome.

-* “Though Whorf’s view of relativism is only one out of a great many, and though it has no privileged status from a scientific point of view, it does have a privileged historical status.” – George Lakoff, Women, Fire, and Dangerous Things
+* ‘Though Whorf’s view of relativism is only one out of a great many, and though it has no privileged status from a scientific point of view, it does have a privileged historical status.’ – George Lakoff, Women, Fire, and Dangerous Things

-** Arika Okrent in her book In the Land of Invented Languages describes the idea’s fluctuating acceptability thus: “the Whorfian hypothesis endured a long half century of being proven, disproven, defended, demolished, revived, mocked, and revived again.”
+** Arika Okrent in her book In the Land of Invented Languages describes the idea’s fluctuating acceptability thus: ‘the Whorfian hypothesis endured a long half century of being proven, disproven, defended, demolished, revived, mocked, and revived again.’